Bruno Suzuki: Negeri Sembilan FA

 Bruno was signed by Negeri Sembilan FA, a club playing in the Malaysia Premier League in 2017.
 After good performances in the season, during which he scored 11 league goals, he was transferred to rival club in the same league, Terengganu II in early 2018.

 Loan to Terengganu

 Later in April the same year, he was brought to Terengganu II's main team, Terengganu on a short-term basis.
 He returned to Terengganu II after Terengganu I secured another import player in June 2018.

 Chonburi

 In 2021, Terengganu has decided not to extend Bruno's contract and release him.
 Bruno was in negotiations with Chonburi in Thai League 1 but discussions were unsuccessful due to the COVID-19 pandemic in Thailand.

-Back to Malaysia
+PDRM

 Bruno signed a one-year contract with PDRM.
 On 10 December 2023, he scored his first hat-trick for the club in the 2023 Malaysia Super League fixture against Kelantan in a 7–2 win.

+Penang

+On 1 July 2025, Bruno signed with Malaysia Super League club Penang after leaving PDRM on free transfer.